At DestinationSkin the safety and wellbeing of our clients is our number one priority.

 What brands is the company using on you and are they reputable.
 We ensure that the brands we use for our treatments are of high quality and cosmeceutical grade in regards to the products that we use.
 We also ensure case studies are completed to ensure the safety and efficacy of these before they are available for our customers.
 The machines and equipment we use are CE marked, FDA approved and have gone through rigorous testing.

-Is their hygiene levels up to standard?
+Are their hygiene levels up to standard?
 In all of our clinics, we use disposable gloves when performing any treatment.
 We also use disposable gauze to clean the skin as well as disposable brushes to apply products.
 This is to ensure hygiene is maintained at a high level.

 When having any needling treatments, including micro needling and skin imperfection, ensure all the needles are brand new and in sealed packs.
 Ensure for Micro needling that any needles have a CE mark and check their expiry date.